phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 26778
+#Total Number of Tweets: 30302
-#Number of Trump Tweets: 7598
+#Number of Clinton Tweets: 8982
-#Number of Clinton Tweets: 7456
+#Number of Trump Tweets: 8844
-#Number of Sanders Tweets: 4775
+#Number of Sanders Tweets: 5196
-#Number of Cruz Tweets: 4547
+#Number of Cruz Tweets: 4795
-#Number of Rubio Tweets: 1969
+#Number of Rubio Tweets: 2041
-#Number of Carson Tweets: 433
+#Number of Carson Tweets: 444
 #Current Stream Started at Thu Feb 11 22:04:37 MST
 ---
 ---